 Like with Ginger, I didn’t have much trouble getting the premium version of SpellCheckPlus up and running.
 It was easy to create an account and start my free trial, which lasts for a week.
 The main difference between the free and premium versions is that the latter lets you input as much text as you’d like, while the free version only lets you paste 2,000 characters at a time.

 Both the free and premium versions are clunky.
-SpellCheckPlus isn’t an online tool you can use around the web to check your grammar and spelling on social media or even in Word or Outlook.
+SpellCheckPlus isn’t an online tool you can use around the web to check your grammar and spelling on social media or even in Word or Google Docs.
 Instead, you have to copy and paste your work into a text box on its site.

 The program also doesn’t edit as you go.
-Once you finish composing your work, you run it through the checker, which takes just under 10 seconds to process.
-If you add a significant amount of text after or do more than make the suggested changes, you need to run your document through the checker again.
+Once you finish composing your work, you run it through the checker, which takes just under ten seconds to process.
+If you add a significant amount of text after, or do more than make the suggested changes, you need to run your document through the checker again.
 Waiting for your document to process repeatedly, especially when you’ve got a deadline, can waste time.

 There’s a short FAQs section and email contact information on the website in case you need help.
 It would be better if the company also offered live chat support and if its FAQs section was extensive and easily searchable.
-Adding these features would make the site more user-friendly, though the workspace also needs to improve if SpellCheckPlus is going to compete with other online grammar checkers.
+Adding these features would make the site more user-friendly, though the workspace also needs to improve if SpellCheckPlus Pro is going to compete with other online grammar checkers.